Mutua-Caleb/mutua-caleb.github.io/_posts/2024-09-07-Function-Definition.md

 #### Higher-order functions
-- In python, functions are treated as first-class citizens, meaning they can be passed as arguments to other functions, returned fro`m other functions, or assigned to variables.
+- In python, functions are treated as first-class citizens, meaning they can be passed as arguments to other functions, returned from other functions, or assigned to variables.

 ```python